vijparas/spring-starter/README.md

 Above example will check if Logged in user belongs to admin/superadmin  role

 @Login Required()
-Above example will echeck if user is logged in or not.
+Above example will check if user is logged in or not.